siddharth-krishna/nyu-thesis-template/README.md

 The template is also available on [Overleaf](https://www.overleaf.com/latex/templates/nyu-gsas-thesis-template/qdpfnvbtzsdq).

 I hope this helps!
-Feedback (via issues) and updates (via pull requests) welcome.
+Feedback (via issues) and updates (via pull requests) are welcome.